-Car batteries are an essential part of all cars.
-Most drivers know what a car battery is, and most know how to change one too.
+Car batteries are essential parts of all cars.
+Every driver is aware of what a car battery is, and most know how to change one.
 However, not everyone is aware of how car batteries work, how long they last and the warning signs that one is breaking.

 How does it power the engine and in-car electronics?
 How important is it?
 Should you know more about it?
 Below, we explain what a car battery is, how they work and what to do if you run into problems.